The Middle of Ramadan is Full of Opportunities for Forgiveness

 During these days, Muslims may devote extra attention to sincere repentance and seeking forgiveness from Allah for all their mistakes and previous sins.

-How to Seek Forgiveness in Islam
+More Ways to Seek Allah’s Forgiveness

 Make Amends

-An important component of seeking forgiveness in Islam is to atone for the matter if possible.
+An important component of seeking forgiveness is to atone for the matter if possible.
 For example, if you have taken something, return it.
 If you have hurt someone’s feelings, apologize.
 Try to make right any wrong you have done.

 Performing Good Deeds